satori-hq/spearmint-docs/docs/quickstart/register.md

 # Register

-In order to start with Spearmint you'll need to register yourself and your app name.
+In order to start with Spearmint you'll need to register with your email and choose an app name.

 :::tip
 Anything in all caps and marked with square brackets will need to be replaced by you.

 e.g. `[REPLACE_ME]`

+`[API_ORIGIN]` corresponds to the Network button below and is auto filled.
 :::

 You will be emailed your api key and an activation link.